cjy008/sandbox-cluster-guide/sandbox-cluster-site/_posts/2016-02-25-Sandbox-Cluster-Guide.markdown

       * Note: On the first connect, you might have to enter `yes` when prompted to adding the key from this node into memory.

-### Notes:

-To access the terminal, you can either:
-* Click the Desktop icon on the top menu bar
-* Go through Menu->Accessories->Terminal

-To check which files are in the current directory:
-* ls

 [https://www.raspberrypi.org/documentation/installation/installing-images/README.md]:https://www.raspberrypi.org/documentation/installation/installing-images/README.md